Hedda Hopper: Personal life

 On May 8, 1913, Hopper married actor and singer DeWolf Hopper in New Jersey.
 They had one child, William, who later played Paul Drake in the Perry Mason series.
 The couple divorced in 1922.

 Death

-Hopper died on February 1, 1966, of double pneumonia at the age of 80 in Cedars-Sinai Medical Center in Los Angeles.
+Hopper died on February 1, 1966, of double pneumonia at the age of 80 at Cedars-Sinai Medical Center in Los Angeles.
 The probate value of Hopper's estate was $472,661 gross and $306,679 net.
 She is buried at Rose Hill Cemetery, Altoona, Pennsylvania.
 For her contribution to the motion picture industry, Hopper has a star on the Hollywood Walk of Fame at 6313½ Hollywood Boulevard in Hollywood.